DriftwoodPalace/Hodl-Guide/hodl-guide_64_eps-mac.md

 ```
 Traceback (most recent call last):
-  File "/Users/me/Library/Python/3.7/bin/electrum-personal-server", line 5, in <module>
+  File "/Users/me/Library/Python/3.8/bin/electrum-personal-server", line 5, in <module>
     from electrumpersonalserver.server.common import main
 ModuleNotFoundError: No module named 'electrumpersonalserver'
 ```

 It's probably your user that doesn't have permission to a specific folder.
-The folder should be `~/Library/Python/3.7/lib/python/site-packages/` (change `3.7` if using another version).
+The folder should be `~/Library/Python/3.8/lib/python/site-packages/` (change `3.8` if using another version).
 Make sure your user can read and write to that folder ([How to change permissions](https://support.apple.com/guide/mac-help/change-permissions-for-files-folders-or-disks-mchlp1203/mac){:target="_blank"}).
-If that doesn't work make sure your user can read and write to the folder `~/Library/Python/3.7/bin/electrum-personal-server` as well.
+If that doesn't work make sure your user can read and write to the folder `~/Library/Python/3.8/bin/electrum-personal-server` as well.
+If it still doesn't work, try updating to Python 3.8 if using an older version.

 If you get an error message like this: